AndyShiue/Ende-readme/README.md

       Similarly, `666u64` would be a 64-bit unsigned integer.
       An integer without any suffix would have type `Nat`.
       Instead of being built-in, `Nat` is just a normal recursively defined data type.
-      I will also discuss that type later.
+      I'm going to defer the discussion of that type to later.

    2. **Floats**:
       Literals of floats would be similar to ones of integers, e.g. `2.71828f32`.